Skip to content

 By popular demand we are excited to offer The Cook Up, Cooking Club!
 In this club students will learn how to follow simple recipes using fresh ingredients, toaster ovens, air fryers, induction burners and electric skillets.
 This is sure to be a really fun class with lots of snacks and treats to enjoy!
 Note: This is an Extended Learning Academic Class and paid for by state and federal dollars.

-This club is run by Mr. J (Sanford SEA) and is a group for students who want to hang out, play games, have some friendly competition, and meet new friends.
-Students will play several different types of Uno games and learn new card games.
+Explore the intersection of food, science and social impact in Urban 4-H!
+Students will dive into hydroponic gardening, cooking, and food justice projects while learning about climate change and other real-world issues.
+Get hands on experience, build skills, and make a difference in your community!
 Note: Community Education uses a sliding scale model for program fees so our afterschool programs can be financially sustainable and more equitable.
 Families are asked to pick the price that they are able to pay.
 By more clearly articulating our lower cost options, we have removed the barrier that some may have felt in making scholarship requests.
 When families participate at the higher price levels, they help make the program more sustainable.
 Pricing Scale: Option 1 - Class Fee - covers staffing and supply costs Option 2 - Higher price level 1- supports sustainable programming & scholarships Option 3 - Higher price level 2 - supports sustainable programming & scholarships Option 4 - Partial Scholarship price Option 5 - Full Scholarship price

 • Urban Debate League (Sanford)